Johnnyallen07/Mouse_Keyboard_Action_Recording/README.md

 Allows users to record their mouse and keyboard actions and reproduce them identically as many times as they wants.

+# Hotkey List

+Users can check hotkey list here or in help UI:
+-esc: Stop recording (Notice that this is the only to stop recording in order to add accuracy of the action, and users can change this hotkey in settings list)
+-enter: Playback (Again, users can change this hotkey in settings list) -Ctrl+p: Force Quit (Users can force to break the loop.
+Importantly, users should HOLD ctrl + p UNTIL the message dialog shows on the screen and you can release them.
+It's the only way to break the inifinite loop since the mouse is controlled by the program and it will be hard to close the button brutely by mouse)
+-Ctrl+s: Save Recording / Capture to Script
+-Ctrl+o: Open Script
+-Ctrl+r: Set repeat times

 # Application
 It's elegant to automate farming / repeating actions in games/ message sending if it needs to be repeated for a long time, and the script can be download and replay